 Upon receipt of deposit, I’ll begin working on this design at the earliest available date.
 Each design is expected to require two full weeks.

 Current availability includes the following weeks:

-Deposit of 50% due upon booking services.
+A deposit of 50% is due upon booking services.
 Deposit is non-refundable, but if your satisfaction is not met, please reach out so we can make it right.
 I will not leave a client high and dry.
 Remaining payment to be made upon presentation of completed design.
-Files to be released after invoice is paid in full.
+Files containing your full design and purchase list are released after invoice is paid in full.

 3. Initial Design Concept

 Once all of the required information is received, you’ll get your project start date.
 On that date, I’ll begin designing THREE OPTIONS, based on the inspiration images and Pinterest pins you’ve shared.
 Each of these designs will be within your suggested style, but two will be extreme.
 One will be a middle-ground.